maheshj01/searchfield/README.md

 ### Support for Overlays

-- With v0.5.0 Searchfield now adds support for Overlays which shows the suggestions floating on top of the Ui.
+- With v0.5.0 Searchfield now adds support for Overlays(default) which shows the suggestions floating on top of the Ui.
 - The position of suggestions is dynamic based on the space available for the suggestions to expand within the viewport.

 <p float="left;padding=10px">